Directorate for Education and Human Resources

 Discovery Research PreK-12 (DRK-12)

 CADRE is a network for STEM education researchers funded by the National Science Foundation's Discovery Research preK-12 (DRK-12) program.
 Through in-person meetings, a web site, common interest groups, newsletters, and more, CADRE connects these researchers who are endeavoring to improve education in science, technology, engineering and mathematics in, and outside of, our schools.

 |Inquiries can be made to||DRLDRK12@nsf.gov||(703) 292-8620|

 Important Information for Proposers

-DRK-12 invites proposals that address immediate challenges that are facing preK-12 STEM education as well as those that anticipate radically different structures and functions of pre-K 12 teaching and learning.
-The DRK-12 program has four major research and development strands: (1) Assessment; (2) Learning; (3) Teaching; and (4) Implementation Research.
-The program recognizes that there is some overlap among the strands.
-Proposals may address more than one strand.
-For example, projects in the Learning Strand may also include assessments of student learning, and/or support for teachers and plans for larger dissemination and use.
-Likewise, the Teaching Strand has a specific focus on RMTs for teacher education and professional development, but these are often based on a particular curriculum or set of instructional materials or tools.
-The Implementation Research strand that replaces the Scale-up strand in the previous solicitation might potentially address any or a combination of the other three strands.
-The program supports three types of projects: (1) Exploratory, (2) Full Design and Development, and (3) Conferences, Workshops, and Syntheses.
-All three types of projects apply to each of the four DRK-12 strands.
+The DRK-12 program invites proposals that address immediate challenges that are facing preK-12 STEM education as well as those that anticipate radically different structures and functions of preK-12 teaching and learning.
+The DRK-12 program has three major research and development strands: (1) Assessment; (2) Learning; and (3) Teaching.
+The program recognizes the synergy among the three strands and that there is some overlap and interdependence among them.
+However, proposals should identify a clear focus of the proposed research efforts (i.e., assessment, learning, or teaching) consistent with the proposal’s main objectives and research questions.
+The program supports six types of projects: (1) Exploratory, (2) Design and Development, (3) Impact, (4) Implementation and Improvement, (5) Syntheses, and (6) Conferences.
+All six types of projects apply to each of the three DRK-12 program strands.